syntax-syndicate/bee-api/README.md

 cp .env.example .env
 ```

-- Add values the env vars: CRYPTO_CIPHER_KEY, LLM_BACKEND, EMBEDDING_BACKEND and API key for which ever provider you have chosen.
+- Add values the env vars: CRYPTO_CIPHER_KEY, AI_BACKEND and API key for which ever provider you have chosen.

 - Run the bee-api: